noelboss/featherlight/README.md

 # Configuration

 Featherlight comes with a bunch of configuration-options which make it very flexible.
-Pass your options in an object to the function call or overwrite $.featherlight.defaults.
-This is the whole default object:
+These options can be passed when calling `featherlight`.
+Alternatively, they can specified as attribute on the elements triggering the lightbox;
+for example, `<a data-featherlight-close-on-esc="false" ...>` has the same effect as passing `{closeOnEsc: false}`.
+You can also modify the `$.featherlight.defaults` directly which holds all the defaults:

 	/* you can access and overwrite all defaults using $.fl.defaults */
 	defaults: {